itsmillertim3/perform2021/cloudmigration/content/01_lab_1/07_services_and_transactions/index.md

 ![image](../../../assets/images/lab1-trans-services.png)

+Choose the `frontend` service.

-From the `Dynamic Web Requests` section on the right, click the `view Dynamic Requests` button to see what it calls.
+On the `frontend` service page, find the `Dynamic Web Requests` section on the right and click the `view Dynamic Requests` button to see what it calls.

 ![image](../../../assets/images/lab1-dynamic-requests-arrow.png)